arenaxr/arena-py/README.md

-# ARENA-py
+# ARENA Py - Python Examples
-Python library for accessing the ARENA
+Draw components in the ARENA using python.

+Need to install Paho-mqtt.
+'''
+pip install paho-mqtt
+'''

+To run an example:
+'''
+cd examples
+python green-boxes.py
+'''